RestorerZ/RuVim-previous/README.md

 The message file conforms to all the above versions of this range.

-### Translations for the current version of the editor Vim program are in the repository [RuVim](https://github.com/RestorerZ/RuVim)
+### Translations for the current version of the program "Vim Editor" are in the repository [RuVim](https://github.com/RestorerZ/RuVim)